-Activity type Description of activity Estimated annual CO 2 e savings (metric tonnes CO 2 e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CCO.4) Investment required (unit currency - as specified in CCO.4) period Estimated lifetime of the initiative, years Comment Energy efficiency: Building services DEXUS has an ongoing capital works program focused on improving each asset's NABERS Energy and Water ratings, and has delivered substantial energy and greenhouse gas reductions and improved the NABERS Energy ratings across the DEXUS portfolio.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Energy efficiency: Building services Dexus has an ongoing capital works program focused on improving each asset's NABERS Energy and Water ratings, and has delivered substantial energy and greenhouse gas reductions and improved the NABERS Energy ratings across the Dexus portfolio.
 The program involved the following activities: - conducted energy audits to identify and quantify energy efficiency opportunities - evaluation and decision making to prioritise opportunities for implementation based on feasibility, cost and contribution towards the program target - allocation of capital funding to support implementation - staged implementation involving dedicated project management and use of industry specialists - review and evaluation of outcomes and reporting to internal stakeholders.
-Examples of the types of initiatives that DEXUS implemented include: - Replaced outdated and inefficient water-cooled air conditioning systems that used excessive energy and potentially contained prohibited refrigerants Installed modern, computer-controlled building management control systems (BMCS) to optimise building performance through algorithms that match outdoor conditions with internal building requirements Optimised the newly installed BMCS by diligently tuning and repairing all valves, dampers, sensors and air handling units and ensuring accurate responses to messages from the BMCS.
+Examples of the types of initiatives that Dexus implemented include: - Replaced outdated and inefficient water-cooled air conditioning systems that used excessive energy and potentially contained prohibited refrigerants Installed modern, computer-controlled building management control systems (BMCS) to optimise building performance through algorithms that match outdoor conditions with internal building requirements Optimised the newly installed BMCS by diligently tuning and repairing all valves, dampers, sensors and air handling units and ensuring accurate responses to messages from the BMCS.
 Installed new metering and energy management systems to assist building management to identify and rectify energy consumption issues.
 Reduced wastage and improved NABERS Energy ratings Adopted LED lighting technology and lighting control software to reduce energy consumption in common areas including lift lobbies, foyers, car parks and fire stairs.
 Dimmable T5 light fittings are being installed in all future tenant refurbishment works.
 The implemented projects have resulted in reductions in natural gas and electricity consumption, which in turn have resulted in reductions in Scope 1, 2 and 3 greenhouse gas emissions.
-Activities progressed in FY15 are estimated to reduce annu 13,220 Scope 1 Scope 2 (location- based) Scope 3 Voluntary 1,736,127 17,630,964 11-15 years 21-30 years The estimated annual CO2 savings relates to projects listed as "Implemented" or "Implementation Commenced" from Question 3.3a.
-Average pay back period is 10.2 years.
+Activities progressed in FY16 are estimated to reduce annu 9165 Scope 1 Scope 2 (location- based) Scope 3 Voluntary

+Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment 1592836 21660342 11-15 years 21-30 years The estimated annual CO2 savings relates to projects listed as "Implemented" or "Implementation Commenced" from Question 3.3a.
+Average pay back period is 13.6 years.
 Total investment required excludes 75% of costs associated with large, end-of-life capital equipment replacement including chillers and lifts.
 The revised figure provides an estimate of the energy efficiency investment component.
 The implemented projects have resulted in reductions in natural gas and electricity consumption, which in turn have resulted in reductions in Scope 1, 2 and 3 greenhouse gas emissions.